 The group comprises various organisations and individuals who come together to consider wellbeing of our citizens in Denbighshire.
 Whilst the Ageing Well in Denbighshire forum is predominantly about Older People’s issues.
 It seeks to develop and promote its activities, intergenerationally.
 Across all age groups in Denbighshire.

-The meetings encourage Members to share information and exchange best practice relating to recent, current and suggested future activity.
-In terms of influencing and promoting, health, social care and wellbeing.
+The meetings will encourage members to share information and exchange best practice relating to recent.
+Current and suggested future activity.
+Particularly in terms of influencing and promoting, health, social care and wellbeing.

 Prestatyn Dementia Friendly Community